Supervision and Evaluation of Exempt Non-Management Staff

 - reflect areas for growth and development; and,

-- take into account the education plans of the decision unit, school, district, Alberta Education, and, if applicable the profession.
+- take into account the education plans of the decision unit, school, Division, Alberta Education, and, if applicable the profession.

 - The annual professional growth plan shall be submitted in writing for review at a time set by the Principal, Decision Unit Manager or supervisor in consultation with the staff member.

 - The annual professional growth plan: